Ten0/homeassistant_python_typer/INSTALL.md

 git config --global user.email &>/dev/null || { echo -n "Enter your email: "; read user_email; git config --global user.email "$user_email"; }
 ```

-You may then reload the VSCode window (Ctrl+P/Ctrl+Shift+P/Ctrl+P/Cmd+P -> `> Reload Window`), to make it detect it as the main git repository of the folder.
+Then "Reload Window" in VSCode (Ctrl+P/Ctrl+Shift+P/Ctrl+P/Cmd+P -> `> Reload Window`), to make it detect it as the main git repository of the folder.

+You may then review and "save" (commit) your changes [using the corresponding VSCode panel](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_staging-and-committing-code-changes).

-The repository will be backed up along with your regular HomeAssistant backup, as part of the appdaemon plugin.
+The repository will be backed up along with your regular HomeAssistant backup, as part of the AppDaemon addon's backup.

 ## ⚡️ Running directly on your computer